 If your router supports dual bands (check your model’s documentation for details), you’ll usually see two different Wi-Fi networks you can connect to.
 Divide your devices across both networks, depending on the speed and range each piece of hardware needs from your WiFi.
 For example, the 5GHz band typically offers faster speeds but shorter range, so devices closer to your router should use that one.
-It'll stream your Spotify tunes more reliably to your games console, but it's not as good at blasting through walls and doors as the older 2.4GHz standard.
+It’ll stream your Spotify tunes more reliably to your games console, but it’s not as good at blasting through walls and doors as the older 2.4GHz standard.
 Use the latter for devices you move around your home, such as phones, or those located farther away from the router, and you should see increased WiFi speeds on all your devices.

-You need an 802.11a, 802.11n, 802.11ac or 802.11ad dual-band router to make use of the 5GHz band.
-Most routers sold in recent years do support these standards.
-On either band, if you're getting sub-optimal Wi-Fi speeds and seeing buffering wheels more often than you'd like, you can still change the wireless channel used in the 5GHz range or the 2.4GHz one.
-Check out your router's help pages for more information on your options.
+You’ll need an 802.11a, 802.11n, 802.11ac or 802.11ad dual-band router to make use of the 5GHz band, but most routers sold in recent years support these standards.
+On either band, if you’re getting sub-optimal Wi-Fi speeds and seeing buffering wheels more often than you’d like, you can still change the wireless channel used in the 5GHz range or the 2.4GHz one.
+Check out your router’s help pages for more information on your options.

 Control the bandwidth

-Internet use can quickly eat up the available bandwidth, especially on slow connections or those shared among multiple people.
-So if you're struggling to get a decent speed, try investigating what else is happening on your network.
+Internet use can quickly eat up your available bandwidth, especially on slow connections or those shared among multiple people.
+So if you’re struggling to get a decent speed, try investigating what else is happening on your network.
 For example, running Netflix alongside Hulu while you take multiple video calls probably isn’t the best way to maximize your streaming speed.